anands-repo/hello/README.md

 # HELLO: A DNN-based small variant caller

+HELLO is a Deep Neural Network-based small variant caller that can call variants for Illumina, PacBio, and hybrid Illumina-PacBio settings.
+HELLO uses customized Deep Neural Networks which provide accurate variant calls with relatively small model size.

 # Information regarding HELLO's methodology

 The current version of HELLO is described in our publication at BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04311-4